Grizzly (comics): Grizzly (Maxwell "Max" Markham)

-He later joined up with Gibbon, Spot, and Kangaroo to become the Legion of Losers.
-Planning only to get back at Spider-Man, Grizzly and Gibbon were shocked to see Kangaroo and the Spot robbing a bank.
-They did capture Spider-Man, but released him, claiming that "He's an all-right guy".
-The Grizzly and the Gibbon teamed up with Spider-Man to capture Kangaroo and Spot.
-Grizzly and Gibbon later became crime-fighters and helped Spider-Man (disguised as the Bombastic Bag-Man) again to stop White Rabbit's bank robbery.
+Grizzly allies with Gibbon, Spot, and Kangaroo to become the Legion of Losers.
+Planning only to get back at Spider-Man, Grizzly and Gibbon are shocked to see Kangaroo and Spot robbing a bank.
+They succeed in capturing Spider-Man, but release him, claiming that "He's an all-right guy".
+Grizzly and Gibbon later become crime-fighters and help Spider-Man stop White Rabbit's bank robbery.